ViktorNova/musikernel/README.md

-#Warning:  beta software

-The project is believed to be reasonably stable, BUT MAY break backwards compatibility between now and the final release, and could contain undiscovered bugs with unknown consequences.
-You should wait for the final release to create any projects that you intend to keep forever.

 #What is MusiKernel ?

 MusiKernel is DAWs, plugins, and a new approach to developing an audio software ecosystem.
 By promoting centralized development and quality control with maximal code re-use, MusiKernel aims to avoid many of the compatibility problems that have plagued traditional host/plugin architectures.